369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/linear-regression-multiple-variable/README.md

 Where 38 is the average age
 20 is the difference in ages between the house range
 ```
-If our ho8use was 36 years old , then this equation would give us -0.1 as a result which fits nicely between -1 ans +1
+If our house was 36 years old , then this equation would give us -0.1 as a result which fits nicely between -1 ans +1